abhisheksaxena1998/redditflairdetectorfinal/README.md

 This is a flask based application hosted on Heroku server.

+#Codebase

+The entire code has been developed using Python programming language, utilizing it's powerful text processing and machine learning modules.
+The application has been developed using Flask framework and hosted on Heroku web server.

+#Execution

 To execute the application on localhost:
   1. set FLASK_APP = application.py
   2. flask run

-Description of files used is given below:
+#Description of files used is given below:
   1. templates folder contains all the web templates related to the flask application.

      1.1 index.html is home page of application.